geeksniper/my-TryHackMe-writeup/Year-Of-The-Rabit_Walkthrough/README.md

 ![task 17](https://github.com/geeksniper/my-TryHackMe-Writeups/blob/77e7d02175015a0f9f6f8f3cb75e7c5020e6d934/Year-Of-The-Rabit_Walkthrough/yearoftherabit-img/17.%20edit-vi-for-root-permission.png)

 18. Let’s get cracking then!
-Use the `sudo -u#-1` syntax as noted on the website and copy the other parts from the `sudo -l` command.
-Nice!
-We got our root shell working and able to open the root flag!
+Use the `sudo -u#-1` syntax as noted on the website and copy the other parts from the `sudo -l` command.Nice!
+We got our root shell working and able to open the root flag!.

 ![task 18](https://github.com/geeksniper/my-TryHackMe-Writeups/blob/77e7d02175015a0f9f6f8f3cb75e7c5020e6d934/Year-Of-The-Rabit_Walkthrough/yearoftherabit-img/18.%20after-editing-vi-file-got-root-flag.png)